borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

-To get set up to develop on borgmatic, first [`install pipx`](https://torsion.org/borgmatic/docs/how-to/set-up-backups/#installation) to make managing your borgmatic environment easy without impacting other Python applications on your system.
+To get set up to develop on borgmatic, first [`install pipx`](https://torsion.org/borgmatic/docs/how-to/set-up-backups/#installation) to make managing your borgmatic environment easier without impacting other Python applications on your system.

 Then, clone borgmatic via HTTPS or SSH: